chapter three

 • Dropping execution frames

 We’ll discuss some beyond-basic ways to navigate the code you are investigating, and you’ll learn how and when to use these approaches.
-We’ll use code examples to discuss these investigation approaches so that you understand how you can use them to save time and when to avoid them.
+We’ll also use code examples to discuss these investigation approaches so that you learn how to use them to save time and when to avoid them.

 3.1 Minimizing investigation time with conditional breakpoints